Cat Skiing in Europe

 Many avid skiers and boarders around the world don’t know what cat skiing is, but “knowledge is powder”!

 Europe cat skiing offers an opportunity to get away from the congestion and crowds at the ski resorts.
-“There are no friends on a powder day” is a common saying (one we don’t agree with!), but when you go cat skiing there is no powder panic and no need to use your elbows to get fresh lines.
+“There are no friends on a powder day” is a common saying (one we don’t actually agree with!), but when you go cat skiing there is no powder panic and no need to use your elbows to get fresh lines.
 Freshies are almost guaranteed, and you only have to share the powder with a small group.
 Of course, another huge benefit of Europe cat skiing is that there you will generally be in quiet almost wilderness settings with no unruly lift queues or skied off crud and moguls.

-Snowcat skiing has some similarities to heli skiing, with two of the main differences being that cat skiing is much cheaper and operates more often.
+Snowcat skiing has some similarities to heli-skiing, with two of the main differences being that cat skiing is much cheaper and operates more often.
 Heli skiing has many grounded days where the helicopter can’t fly due to the weather.
 Thankfully snow-cats can still go out in snowstorms, and when the powder is falling is when you most want to be out there freeriding.

 The only downside to cat skiing Europe is that it’s very easy to develop an addiction to powder skiing.
 You have been warned!